-How do I thaw frozen milk?
+How do I thaw frozen breast milk?

-The simplest way to thaw frozen milk is to run it under warm water for a few minutes.
+The simplest way to thaw frozen milk is to put it under warm running water for a few minutes.
 Gently swirl the bottle to mix the components and test the temperature by squirting a few drops onto your wrist.
 You can also use a bottle warmer or put the frozen milk you will be using the next day in the refrigerator overnight.

 Can I heat milk on the stove?

 No, but you can heat a pan of water on the stove, remove it from the heat, and then place the milk container into the warm water.
-Keep in mind high heating can lower nutrient values, so you don’t want the water boiling hot.
+Keep in mind high heating can lower nutrient values, so you don’t want the water boiling.
 You can also heat water with a kettle and pour it into a bowl.
 When the water is warm, not boiling, place the container of milk in the bowl to thaw.